Skip to content

 Figure 12-11 Solution for a problem of size 1

-As shown in Figure 12-12, for the problem \(f(2)\), i.e., when there are two discs, since the smaller disc must always be above the larger disc, B is needed to assist in the movement.
+As shown in Figure 12-12, for problem \(f(2)\), when there are two discs, since we must always keep the smaller disc on top of the larger disc, we need to use B to assist in the move.

 1. First, move the smaller disc from A to B.